A practical guide to understanding and using the Peaky Flexers electricity market model

 This is where you go to verify specific numbers or understand exactly what is happening in a particular sub-block.
 If a Sankey diagram shows an unexpected flow, the detail tables will tell you exactly which tiers and technologies are involved.

 Peaky Flexers includes a built-in AI assistant powered by Anthropic's Claude.
-Click the AI Chat button in the top-right corner to open the chat panel.
+Click the AI Chat button in the bottom-right corner to open the chat panel.

 The AI has access to the complete model source code, your current input values, and your latest optimisation results.
 This means it can reason about your specific scenario—not just generic electricity economics.
 Good questions include: